SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ### Test the custom association form

 1. To test the workflow, press **F5**, or click the **Start** button in Visual Studio.
-This walkthrough presumes an on-premises, local installation of SharePoint Server 2013, so Visual Studio launches the Workflow Manager Test Service Host utility and deploys the workflow to the developer site.
+This walkthrough presumes an on-premises, local installation of SharePoint, so Visual Studio launches the Workflow Manager Test Service Host utility and deploys the workflow to the developer site.

 2. Create the association by navigating to the **Announcements** list, then on the ribbon select the **List** tab and click the **Workflow Settings**, **Workflow Settings** button, then click the **Add a workflow** link.
 At this point you are presented with the SharePoint association form.